KyperCT/tiralabraRSA/documentation/testingdocument.md

 ## Correctness

 Testing for this project is focused on correctness testing, as performance testing or comparative testing would not be very interesting.
 A range of tests has been done for testing that the algorithms in the program produce expected output.
-The sources for expected outputs are (will be) listed with the test.
+The sources for expected outputs are listed with the test.
 Primary sources for mathematical data are Wolfram Alpha and Mathematica.

 ### RSA interface